Bioconductor/BBS/README.md

 * On windows: A process is holding onto files

+If you go to the windows node (using rdesktop, logging in as the biocbuild user with the password from the Google doc about credentials), you can then open a command window and navigate to `c:\biocbld\bbs-3.2-bioc\log` (the number may be different depending on the version of Bioconductor being built), you can look at the most recent log file which will have a name like `windows1.bioconductor.org-run-20150926.log`.
+If you run `tail` on this file you may see something like this:

+  rsync: delete_file: unlink(XBSeq.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync: delete_file: unlink(SEPA.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync: delete_file: unlink(Prize.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync: delete_file: unlink(PGA.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync: delete_file: unlink(INSPEcT.buildsrc-out.txt) failed: Device or resourcebusy (16)
+  rsync: delete_file: unlink(ELMER.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync: delete_file: unlink(CNVPanelizer.buildsrc-out.txt) failed: Device or resource busy (16)
+  rsync error: some files/attrs were not transferred (see previous errors) (code 23) at main.c(1637) [generator=3.1.1] ] = 8.97 seconds / retcode = 23 / ERROR!
+  3 failed attempts => EXIT.

+This means that some process is holding on to those files and rsync was unable to delete them.

+A crude fix for this is to reboot (provided that no other builds, software or experiment, are running).
+Less crude is to double- click the `procexp` desktop shortcut (or click Start and type `procexp` and press Enter.)
+Then inside Process Explorer, click `Find/Find Handle Or DLL...` and type in the partial name of one of the files referenced in the log above, for example `XBSeq`.
+Double-click on any matching process, then right-click the process and choose `Kill Process Tree`.
+Repeat this until there are no processes running that are holding onto any of the files mentioned in the log (it's probably the same process or process tree that is holding on to all the files mentioned in the log).

 ### Running the build report without a given node

 Sometimes a build node failed.
 A common reason for this is